mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 In this story, let’s imagine Te Shan.
 First, Te Shan went to the [Buddha Hall](glossary#buddha-hall), and he walked back and forth, to the west and east, and he said, “Nothing.”
 “Nothing” means there is nothing in the monastery.
 [He might think,] “I came here to check for something about Kuei Shan.
 I wanted to know who Kuei Shan is.
 But I already feel from the Buddha’s Teaching Hall that there is nothing, so it’s not necessary to see Kuei Shan.”
 So he left.
 That is really rude. *[He laughs.]* Extraordinary.
 Very rude.

-But on the way to leaving the Zen monastery, he reflected upon himself: “Oh, I was a little bit course.
+But on the way to leaving the Zen monastery, he reflected upon himself: “Oh, I was a little bit coarse.
 I should go back to see Kuei Shan with [the correct attitude].”

 And then, as Te Shan saw Kuei Shan sitting there, that is really sort of like a snake sitting there, with its head like this, [looking at Te Shan], and Te Shan just like a frog. *[Laughter.]* *[Unintelligible.]* I can imagine the situation.
 Te Shan really was rude and boasted of himself, “[I am a] Great Zen Master.”
 So he went back, a little bit reflecting on himself, but still, a very “holy” air.